MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-I-Federal-Aviation-Administration-Department-Transportation/subchapter-G-Air-Carriers-Operators-Compensation-Hire-Certification-Operations/part-121-Operating-Requirements-Domestic-Flag-Supplemental-Operations/subpart-U-Dispatching-Flight-Release-Rules/section-121.629.md

 (iii) Communications procedures.

-(iv) Aircraft surface contamination (i.e., adherence of frost, ice, or snow) and critical area identification, and how contamination adversely affects aircraft performance and flight characteristics.
+(iv) Aircraft surface contamination (*i.e.*, adherence of frost, ice, or snow) and critical area identification, and how contamination adversely affects aircraft performance and flight characteristics.

 (v) Types and characteristics of deicing/anti-icing fluids.